 • Consistency across all platforms, devices and orientations

 • Comfort and ease of getting translation and interacting with the app

 • Visual hierarchy and clarity to enhance readability

-My task was to translate the original web version of STORYWORLD’s interface into a mobile app design that is more simple, elegant and easy to use.
-To get a sense of what creative direction I should follow, I began by exploring the look and feel of the app on a large iPad screen.
-I avoided using a mobile template because I didn’t want to make early design decisions that could be based on assumptions and therefore limit creative possibilities.
+My task was to translate the original web version of STORYWORLD’s interface into a mobile app design that is more easy to use, elegant and consistent across platforms.
+To get a sense of what creative direction I should follow, I began by exploring the look and feel of the app across different tablet and mobile platforms, vertical and horizontal orientations to ensure consistency.

 A good interaction design gives users the comfort they need to focus on the learning experience.
 I applied my understanding of eye-scanning patterns and finger scrolling to the design of the storybook.
 The illustration below shows how my design attempted to accommodate the limited reach of fingers or thumbs.
 Using this model, I decided to bring the Audio button from its usual position closer to the center where the learner’s thumb can reach without covering the screen.

 I selected “Avenir Book” as our default English typeface because of its optimal height and width.
 “Valera Round” has the friendly feel that I wanted but the wide letters took up too much space.
 “Source Sans Pro” regular is more narrow and lightweight and has that professional cleanness.
 Avenir is a perfect balance of these two styles of font.

 Font-size optimisation was the biggest challenge in designing for mobile reading.
 The length of the text varied not only with phone screen sizes but also with the word counts on individual pages.
 To make the reading experience consistent across all technical variations, I had to work with engineering to define a font size relative to screen resolution for each mobile device.